KokoseiJ/NicoBot/README.md

 - [x] Implement handlers

+- [x] Implement Slash Commands

+- [ ] Implement other interactions

+- [ ] Implement Message Components

 - [ ] Unify function behaviours and code styles

-- [ ] maybe implement slash commands?

 ## Contributions?
-Oh yes, I definitely need them!
-I'll happily accept any forms of contributions, just send me a PR!
-I'll review it right away.
+I'll happily accept any forms of contributions. but please do the followings:

+1. Run tests to ensure the code is working correctly - Test suite is being prepared, so before that please do it manually.

+2. Format your code properly using black or any other reformatting tools.

+3. Properly comment your code following [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html#s3.8-comments-and-docstrings).

+PR will be merged after I'm done reviewing the changes.

 Contact kokoseij@gmail.com If you need any questions.
 Thanks!